pierred69/react-easypopin/README.md

 ```

-## Development
+## Contribution on the code ?

+* Fork the project and create a new branch
-* Development server `npm start`.
+* Run the server : `npm start`.
 * Continuously run tests on file changes `npm run watch-test`;
 * Run tests: `npm test`;
 * Build `npm run build`;

-Please note that tests are run on push
+**Please note that tests are automatically run on pre-push.
+Push isn't possible if tests are wrong !!**